What is Gro-trac?

 Once the data is enriched, it is put into the machine learning-ready format.

-Step 3: Making the data more insightful with machine learning algorithms
+Step 3: Making the data more helpful with machine learning algorithms

 Machine Learning is applied to the data generated from the sensors to provide useful insights.
-Predictive models can drive several high-value use-cases, including:
+Predictive models can drive several valuable use cases, including: